ksupa/ClubManagerWebApp/README.md

 This project provides a system for managing clubs and their associated employees within an organization.

 It includes functionalities for searching and displaying clubs based on their active status, and performing create, read, update, and deactivate operations on club records.

+It uses Mudblazor components along with HTML and CSS styling.